raspberrypilearning/club-mentoring/en/step_4.md

 ## Helping creators of different ages and abilities

 ### Group creators together
 If creators sit together based on experience or age, they will be more able to support each other.
-If creators work in pairs on a project, for example where you are sharing a device between two creators, you can use pair programming.
-Learn more at: rpf.io/pair-programming
+If creators work in pairs on a project, for example where you are sharing a device between two creators, you can use [pair programming](rpf.io/pair-programming).

 ### Younger learners
 As a general rule, younger children tend to have a shorter attention span.